trinodb/trino/docs/src/main/sphinx/connector/faker.md

 * - `faker.default-limit`
   - Default number of rows in a table.
 Defaults to `1000`.
 * - `faker.locale`
-  - Default locale for generating character based data, specified as a IETF BCP 47 language tag string.
+  - Default locale for generating character-based data, specified as a IETF BCP 47 language tag string.
 Defaults to `en`.
 :::